 Understanding the Third P: Profit

 Profit keeps your organization alive.
 Without profit, even noble projects can’t continue.
 But in a sustainable model, profit isn’t about cutting corners or harming communities for short-term gains.
+Economic considerations must be balanced with social and environmental factors to ensure responsible and sustainable business practices.
 Instead, it’s about creating robust revenue streams that ensure long-term financial profit and carry a business far into the future.
+Businesses should assess their overall economic impact, including both positive economic impact such as job creation and community support, and negative economic impact like unethical labor practices or tax avoidance, to understand their true influence on society and the environment.

 Profits with Purpose